intrinio/javascript-sdk/docs/CompanyApi.md

 var company = new intrinioSDK.CompanyApi();

 var identifier = "AAPL";
-var query = "Where is the company headquartered?";
+var query = "What do they believe in?";

 company.getCompanyAnswers(identifier, query).then(function(data) {